mincong-h/mincong-h.github.io/projects.md

 Here's a list of projects I've done in my work or my spare time.

+## Jekyll Blog SEO Improvement

+Improve the search ranking of my personal blog.
+My blog is written in Jekyll, this project aims to improve the SEO (Search Engine Optimization) by adding crawlers-friendly's files, improve the title and meta description of blog posts, add structured data, understand search queries, and more.

+- **Date:** July 2018
+- **Effor:** S
+- **Owner:** Mincong Huang
+- **Tags:** `jekyll`, `seo`, `google-search-console`

 ## Gitty Server

 Gitty server is a lightweight Git server written in Java.
 It is fast and